fastrgv/RufasSok/README.md

 # RufaSok
 -------------------------------------------------------------

 ## What's new:

-**ver 2.3.3 -- 16jun19**

-* Improved window resize & reposition code.
-* Improved autosolvers for more robustness.
-* Separate, more readable help screen.
-* Autosolver #2 now accessed using "." key, which is universally available on laptops, etc.

-**ver 2.3.2 -- 17feb19**

-* Added closeWindow handler;
-* Fixed window resize errors;
-* Fixed font sizing errors;

-**ver 2.3.1 -- 3dec18**
+**ver 2.3.4 -- 14jul19**

+* Updated SDL2 to version 2.0.9;
-* Updated to SDL2 v2.0.8 (all 3 platforms);
+* Updated Ada binding to SDL2;
+* Added user-controlled autosolver timeout;
+* Corrected error in single-puzzle commandline test mode;
+* Now use 9-key to enlarge, 1-key to shrink window, for better laptop control.

-See complete revision history at end of file
+**See complete revision history at end of file**

 -----------------------------------------------------------------